botflux/dependency-injection-container/DECORATORS.md

 function getUsers (db: DatabaseConnection) {}
 ````

-`IServiceContainer` implementations provide an fluent API for adders. `IServiceContainer` provides an
+`IServiceContainer` implementations provide a fluent API for adders. it also provides an
-API to add class-style and function-style services.
+API to add class and function services.

 ````typescript
 import {createServiceContainer, createReflectServiceLoader} from '@botflx/dependency-injection-container'